clarkwinkelmann/flarum-ext-birthday/README.md

 Note: dist files were omitted from GitHub.
 Run `yarn install` and `yarn build` in the `js` folder to create them before installing this extension locally.
 If you fork, remove the last two lines in `.gitignore` so that the dist and lock files get commited.

+> This extension was written live on YouTube.
+Watch the video on the [Clark writes code channel](https://www.youtube.com/watch?v=vEv-qcnpgo8).
+Support me on [Patreon](https://www.patreon.com/clark_writes_code)!